oosayeroo/sayer-weedshop/Readme.md

 # A WeedShop Job for QBCore Framework

  -- First of all, i would like to thank DrB1ackBeard for his amazing burgershot script which helped me understand alot as im learning still.
+ --Complete Rewrite of DrB1ackBeard's amazing burgershot job. run your own weedshop where you collect, dry, grind weed to make joints and sell them to players. other features included

 ## Please note